Last Updated on 17th September 2023 by Sarah Sarsby

-I have problems with dry lips and always have to keep up with exfoliating and lip balms to make sure my lips are soft.
-This lip exfoliator was £1.50 in the sale and had some really positive reviews about it, so obviously I wanted it.
+I have problems with dry lips and always have to exfoliate to ensure my lips are soft.
+This lip exfoliator was £1.50 in the sale and had some really positive reviews, so obviously I wanted it.

 I went for the scent ‘rose’ and yep, you’ve guessed it, it smells like rose.
 It’s not too overpowering, but just has a light, floral scent, which I like.

 It exfoliates my lips well.

 As somebody who always opts for a wing, liquid eyeliners are a staple in my makeup collection.
 This Precision Liquid Eyeliner was cheap and had some great reviews.
 2+2=4…